-MADISON, Wisconsin — The Wisconsin Department of Natural Resources has moved 26 elk from Kentucky to Jackson County in hopes of establishing a second herd in the state.
+MADISON, Wisconsin — The Wisconsin Department of Natural Resources has released nearly two dozen elk into the Jackson County woods in an effort to grow a second herd in the state.

-Wisconsin has had only one elk herd, which roams the woods in Ashland County.
-The DNR wants to bring 150 Kentucky elk in all to Wisconsin over the next two years to bolster the northern herd and create a Jackson County herd.
+Wisconsin has had only one elk herd, which roams Ashland County.
+The DNR wants to bring in 150 Kentucky elk to bolster the northern herd and create a Jackson County herd.